How to Brew Professional Quality Coffee & Tea at Home

 Weighing your Coffee Grounds

 Using a scale to weigh your grounds ensures the right coffee-to-water ratio for the pour over method.
 This will also improve the flavor of your coffee.
 We recommend starting with about 30 grams of coffee for every 350 grams of water.
 You can adjust this ratio for taste, using a little less water to enjoy a more nuanced, light-roast coffee.

 Temperature and Timing

 Water temperature and time spent brewing may seem like two minor variables, but each can contribute greatly to making a better cup of coffee at home.
 Temperature affects the extraction of your coffee’s oils, acids, and caffeine.
 The hotter the water, the quicker the extraction and the more difficult to control your coffee’s flavor.
 Too cool and you risk under-extraction, which leads to a sour tasting coffee.
 For the ideal extraction, the National Coffee Association recommends heating good tap or filtered water to between 195 °F and 205 °F (about 90 °C to 97 °C).
 Keeping your coffee consistent also requires consistency in how fast and how much water you pour.
-A good scale is helpful for weighing the amount of water you’re pouring, while a built-in timer is useful in recreating the perfect process every time.
-Before you begin, put your entire pour over coffee set-up, including your freshly ground beans, on the scale and zero it.

 The Perfect Pour (Over)